 Dashain is the longest and most celebrated festival of Nepal.
 Dashain festival takes place around September and October, and is celebrated by most communities in Nepal.
-This, like Christmas, is the time when family members come together regardless of where they are.
+This is the time when family members come together regardless of where they are.

 Dashain is the celebration of the victory of good over evil.
 This festival symbolizes that “good always prevail over bad.”
 Dashain has its own stories, importance, and implication.
 It is regarded as a victory of truth over the evil.
 It reminds us every year that the evil may be strong for a time; the truth and good will always prevail over it.
 It is one of the most auspicious festivals in Nepal, especially among the Hinduism followers.

 Every year we all Nepalis, remember the message –“Good always wins over the evil”, with the celebration of the great festival of Vijaya Dashami.

 All Nepalese know what Dashain is and why it is celebrated.
 The Dashain festival lasts a fortnight while there are 5 most important days.

 The beginning of Dashain is marked by ‘Ghatasthapana’, on the Ashwin Sh

 la Pratipada (the day after the New Moon in the Nepali month of Ashwin).
 ‘Ghata’ is pot and ‘sthapana’ is placement.
 On this day, the Kalash (pot) is filled with holy water and covered with cow dung onto which seeds are sown.
 A small rectangular sand block is made and the Kalash is put in the center.
 The surrounding bed of sand is also seeded with grains.
 The ghatasthapana ritual is performed at a certain auspicious moment determined by the astrologers.
 At that particular moment, the priest intones a welcome, requesting goddess Durga to bless the vessel with her presence till the Dashami day.